 May 3 – 4, 2019: Map the System Canadian Final Event

 June 7 – 9, 2019: Map the System Global Final Event

-We host several workshops for Map the System Challenge participants well in advance of the final project submission deadline (in March).
+RADIUS and SFU will host several workshops for Map the System Challenge participants well in advance of the final project submission deadline (on April 1).
 We do our best to support and advise teams with narrowing down their problem area, sparking community connections to experts in their chosen fields, 1-on-1 coaching, and offering presentation guidance.

-Additionally, there are already lots of great resources available by the global host, the Skoll Centre for Social Entrepreneurship at the University of Oxford.
+Additionally, there are great resources available from the global host, the Skoll Centre for Social Entrepreneurship at the University of Oxford.

-Should you have further questions, feel free to contact Amy Farahbakhsh at firstname.lastname@example.org.
+Should you have further questions, feel free to contact Pegah Djamzad, firstname.lastname@example.org.